adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - `limit`: it is a string that specifies the limit of directory's size.
 This string must contain an integer (greater or equal to `0`) followed by `GB`, `MB` or `kB`.
 For example: `"limit": "150MB"`.
 If the shared folder's size is greater than this limit, every user will lose write-access to the share (i.e. they keep reading files, but cannot modify or delete any).
 When shared folder's size decreases under the imposed limit, users will automatically gain write-access to the shared folder again.

-  - `whitelist`: it is an array that contains the list of users to which the soft-quota limit is not applied (and that will keep write-access to the share).
+  - `whitelist`: it is an array that contains the list of users or groups to which the soft-quota limit is not applied (and that will keep write-access to the share).
 For example: `"whitelist": ["admin"]`.
 This way, an eventual administrator can delete files in order to free space, after the size limit is crossed.
+If you include user `"nobody"` in your `whitelist`, soft-quota limit will not be applied to guest users (i.e. users without login).

 ACCESS RULE SYNTAX: these are the types of access rules supported: